CHTC/chtc-website-source/conda-installation.md

 describes how to use Miniconda to create a Python environment for use in CHTC jobs.

+> This is a new *how-to* guide on the CHTC website.
+Recommendations and
+> feedback are welcome via email (chtc@cs.wisc.edu) or by creating an
+> issue on the CHTC website Github repository: [Create an issue](https://github.com/CHTC/chtc-website-source/issues/new)

 # Overview

 When should you use Miniconda as an installation method in CHTC?